Please Participate!

 What is it?

 The CBC is an annual census of birds across the US, Canada, Central and South America.
 The survey gathers data on the number and distribution of wintering species.
-AuSable Valley Audubon members have participated in this survey of birds for over 40 years.
+AuSable Valley Audubon members have participated in this survey of birds for over 50 years.
+Our first year of participation was around 1970, under the leadership of Peggy Ridgeway.

 Why should I participate?